webexpress-framework/WebExpress/docs/development_guide.md

 |Description |String            |1            |Yes      |The description of the permission.
 This can be a key to internationalization.
 |Policy      |`IIdentityPolicy` |n            |Yes      |Inherits the characteristics of the specified policy.

-In the case of an authorization check (can an identity be accessed by an identity resource (e.g. page)), it must be checked whether there is at least one transition (identity -> group -> policy -> permission).
-This is done by the function `CheckAccess: (Identity, Permission) > Bool ` of the `IdentityManager`.
+In the case of an authorization check (can an endpoint (e.g. a page) be accessed by an identity), it must be checked whether there is at least one transition (identity -> group -> policy -> permission).
+This is done by the function `CheckAccess(IIdentity, IEndpointContext): Bool` of the `IdentityManager`.
 A return value of `true` means that access can be made.

 ```
 ╔═══════════════════════════════════════════╗